-Note: Students may apply 6 units toward a BS in Public Health or a BA in Wellness and Health Promotion Practice.
+Note: Students may apply 6 units toward a Bachelor of Science with a major in Public Health or a Bachelor of Arts with a major in Wellness and Health Promotion Practice.

-A minimum of 18 units are required for the undergraduate minor in Addiction and Substance Use.
+A minimum of 12 units are required for the undergraduate certificate in Addiction and Substance Use.

 - PHPM 225 – Introduction to Addiction and Substance Use (3)

 - HPS 306 – Drugs and Society (3)